yudho/cloud-sandbox-accounts-generator/README.md

 -----------------------------
 NOTES
 -----------------------------
-1. delete_resource.sh needs aws-nuke program.
-You can use the included aws-nuke binary that only works in Linux environment (e.g. Cloud9)
-   Or, you can download other aws-nuke binary, or build your own.
-Refer to https://github.com/rebuy-de/aws-nuke
-2. If you use Cloud9, you need to disable its temporary credentials feature, and user accessKey + secretKey for an IAM user instead
+1. If you use Cloud9, you need to disable its temporary credentials feature, and user accessKey + secretKey for an IAM user instead